storybuilder-org/StoryCAD/ACKNOWLEDGE.md

 http://peregrinesview.uk/mvvm-bringing-it-all-together/

 The navigation tree and details panel design is very old; it was one of the early driving forces in the creation of C++.
-StoryBuilder V1 used it (poorly.)
-When StoryBuilder V2 was just a vague idea, this small project suggested a way forward.
+StoryCAD V1 used it (poorly.)
+When StoryCAD V2 was just a vague idea, this small project suggested a way forward.

 Diederik Krols, XAML Brewer, Using a TreeView Control for Navigation in UWP